 St Lawrence University is the best choice for individuals thinking about an Economics major.
-This is a fairly common subject of study at , with 11.8% of undergraduate students enrolled in it.
+Graduates of the Economics program earn an average of $48,745 for their early career and $181,310 in their mid career.
 Students who like a more relaxed life will enjoy the school's position in the compact town of Canton, New York.

 United States Naval Academy is a good choice for students pursuing an Economics degree.
-With 162 undergraduates, Economics is one of most popular majors at United States Naval Academy.
+14.3% of undergraduate students at United States Naval Academy are Economics majors.
 This school is located in the suburban area of Annapolis, Maryland, near to shops and other amusement.

 University of Pennsylvania is among your top options if you're planning on studying Economics.
 Students from the Economics program at University of Pennsylvania earn 44.1% more than the typical graduate with the same degree.
 University of Pennsylvania is among the largest schools in Pennsylvania.

 Yale University is among your top options if you want to study Economics.
-This is a fairly common subject of study at , with 14.7% of undergraduates enrolled in it.
+Enjoy a strong focus on Economics inside the major at Yale.
 The setting in a large urban center is great for students seeking out considerable options for social networking, excitement, and exploration.

 Every student pursuing a degree in Economics has to take a look at Stanford University.
-Graduates of the Economics program earn around $63,760 for their early career and $125,346 in their mid career.
-Based in Stanford, California, offers a dependable, suburban atmosphere for young people.
+Economics graduates from Stanford University receive an earnings boost of about 41.1% above the typical income of economics graduates.
+Based in Stanford, California, Stanford offers a dependable, suburban atmosphere for young people.

 Brown University is among your best bets if you're planning on studying Economics.
-Brown University economics majors make 40.5% more than the average economics grad.
+Soon after getting their bachelor's degree, Economics students usually make an average of $56,851 at the beginning of their careers.
 Situated in Providence, Rhode Island, this school is a logical choice for students who enjoy the thrills of a large city.